SaicharanKandukuri/SaicharanKandukuri.github.io/content/posts/The-ppt-remorse/index.md

 ## Early Days

-The story happened when was the dawn of teaching with PPT, and when I was a new teenager.
+The story happened when it was the dawn of teaching with PPT, and when I was a new teenager.
 The teacher I admired so much said, **"A good teacher never looks at a book or PPT while teaching,"** and he never let us open our textbooks or any teaching materials.
 All we had was a notebook.
 The situation may have looked normal (it is), but when I was that age,  I used to get easily manipulated by the words of people I respected due to my authority bias.
 From that day on, anytime I saw a teacher using PPT and just reading from it, I thought, **"That teacher doesn't know anything; they're just teaching to live."**

 > I know it was a stupid thought, but I was a stupid kid.
 I got it all wrong.